 - Second: Because the 5 factors mentioned above have such a big influence on PhD success, you should look at how competent you are at these required skills right now.
 Then you can figure out which ones you have to improve in order to optimise your chances of completion.
 If you can master these skills, you can master your PhD.
 For this purpose and to let you start right now, we’ve created our awesome free test ‘Assess the factors that determine PhD success?’

 You know it is part of our mission at TRESS ACADEMIC to help academics succeed and PhD candidates complete!
-We’re on a continuous journey to improve our offers for you and that’s why we are currently developing a short free PhD Webinar that will give you further hints how to recalibrate your PhD process and gear it towards success.
+We’re on a continuous journey to improve our offers for you and that’s why we offer a short free PhD Webinar that will give you further hints how to recalibrate your PhD process and gear it towards success.
 Sign up now, so you don’t miss out on this opportunity and we’ll give you a short when the next one is available.

 - SMART ACADEMICS blog post no 5: How to get started with writing papers